 BMI is a measure of a person's weight in relationship to height.
 Obesity refers to excessive body fat.
 For most adults, BMI is strongly correlated with total body fat, and serves as a good surrogate measure for obesity.
 U.S. value is 2009.
 U.S. value is the median percentage across participating States and the District of Columbia (DC).

-**Data were not available for some counties due to insufficient numbers of people (fewer than 50) from those counties who were surveyed in the BRFSS.
+**Note: Percentages based on fewer than 50 completed surveys are not shown because they do not meet the DOH standard for data release.
 For 2008-2010, De Baca, and Harding counties did not meet the DOH small numbers rule.
 The county-level BRFSS data used for this indicator were weighted to be representative of the New Mexico Health Region populations.
 Had the data been weighted to be representative of each county population, the results would likely have been different.